momotori01/EARTH-DEFENSE-FORCE-6-VR-MOD/README.md

 - In-game weapon position and rotation adjustment.
 - Desktop mirror for recording and streaming.
 - Automatically collects all remaining items when a mission is cleared.
 Toggle on/off with F1.
+- Rangers can wield two weapons at the same time.
 ## Installation

 Extract all files from the ZIP into the EARTH DEFENSE FORCE 6 game folder, alongside `EDF6.exe`.